Alexander & Baldwin: Before annexation

-The Big Five Era
+Big Five era

 Following incorporation, the company continued to prosper.
 It came to be one of Hawaii's Big Five companies which held a virtual oligarchy over Hawaii's economy during the region's territorial years.
 In this period, the company entered many new businesses and controlled more than 100000 acre of land in the Territory.

 In 1905, Alexander & Baldwin and other Big Five companies took control of the California and Hawaiian Sugar Company (C&H), giving Alexander & Baldwin a factory where they could refine its sugar.
 Over the following decades, the company opened or bought out sugar operations at Puʻunene, Kahuku, and Kauaʻi island as well as pineapple operations on Maui and Kauaʻi.

 In 1908, the company bought a portion of the Matson Navigation Company, a major shipping line operating in the territory.
 The company sold its sugar interests on Kauaʻi and consolidated all of its Maui operations into an enlarged Hawaii Commercial & Sugar Company in the 1930s while continuing its pineapple operations as well as its sugarcane plantation in Kahuku until the 1960s.

 Following World War II, the company entered a new business: land development and real estate.
 The company formed a new subsidiary, the Kahului Development Co., to develop housing in the Kahului area.
 In the following years, the company became more involved in the development of its land and the Kahului Development Co. became A&B Properties, Inc.

 In 1962, the company purchased all outstanding interests in the Hawaii Commercial & Sugar Company and the sugar operation became wholly owned by Alexander & Baldwin.
 In 1964, the company also bought out the interests in Matson Navigation Company held by three of its fellow "Big Five" competitors: American Factors, C. Brewer & Co., and Castle & Cooke.
 In 1969, the company purchased all remaining, outstanding shares in Matson and the shipping company became a wholly owned subsidiary of Alexander & Baldwin.